Red China Blues: 1989 Student Protests

-In 1988, Wong returned to Beijing as The Globe and Mails China correspondent and witnessed the tremendous transformations market reforms have brought since her time as the first Western international student to China during the Cultural Revolution.
+In 1988, Wong returned to Beijing as The Globe and Mails China correspondent and witnessed the tremendous transformations reform and opening up have brought since her time as the first Western international student to China during the Cultural Revolution.
 She interviewed dissidents such as Ren Wanding and Fang Lizhi, who played a key role in the 1986 Anhui student protests.

 In her writings, Wong was critical of Hu Yaobang, whom she describes as "a buffoonish character" and summarizing his political career as "just another party hack who proved once again that being heir apparent was bad for one's health."
 She expresses her surprise when Hu's death sparks a popular student movement for political reform.
 She follows the movement through its different stages, from the initial demonstrations, to the embarrassing Sino-Soviet Summit fiasco, to the dialogues and hunger strikes, to martial law, and finally to the June 4th crackdown.

 Wong talks about the student movement, stating that "the students were merely aping their oppressors… they established a Lilliputian kingdom in Tiananmen Square, complete with a mini-bureaucracy with committees for sanitation, finance and propaganda… they even adopted grandiose titles… Chai Ling was elected Supreme Commander-in-Chief of the Tiananmen Square Unified Action Headquarters".
 Wong reveals that during the hunger strike, many students cheated and were in fact eating.
 She notes that reporters were helping the students cheat and covered up their actions.
 Her assistant Yan Yan, for example, expensed a whole case of milk to feed the students.
 Wong reported that "the students were hunger striking in shifts… they'd sit out a few meals until a classmate came to replace them".

 As the protests escalated in from late April to May, Wong interviewed a young woman named Huang Qinglin, who was the female commander of the Dare-to-Die Squad, "one thousand fanatics who had sworn to protect student leaders like Chai Ling and Wu'er Kaixi with their lives."
 Mysteriously, however, when she tried to find Huang after the crackdown, she discovered that there was no such person named Huang Qinglin, and the school Huang claimed to attend did not exist.

 Wong writes about the failure of the initial martial law of May 20, defeated by the citizens' acts of kindness which overwhelmed the soldiers with popsicles, shish kebabs and soft drinks.